anticrisis/tcl-http/README.md

 $ tclsh all.tcl -file url.tcl
 ```

+Tests run successfully on Microsoft Windows 10 and Ubuntu 20.04 (in WSL2).
+If you are a Mac user and run into problems, please let me know.

 ## Performance

 This is an "on my machine" test of a simple "hello, world" app, which is of